vatpac-technology/sops/docs/aerodromes/procedural/Tamworth.md

 #### DUA Arrivals
 VFR arrivals between the 160 radial through to the 295 radial should route via **DUA**.
 Clearance required prior to DUA.
 Aircraft should report at 5NM for circuit entry instructions.

+!!! phraseology
-!!! phraseology **XCW**: "Tamworth Tower, Cherokee XCW, 5 miles west of DUA, 3000ft, 2 POB, in receipt of A, inbound" **TW ADC**: "XCW, Tamworth Tower, cleared DUA to TW, maintain 3000, report at 5 miles" **XCW**: "Cleared DUA to TW, maintain 3000 XCW"
+    **XCW**: "Tamworth Tower, Cherokee XCW, 5 miles west of DUA, `A030`, received A, inbound"
+    **TW ADC**: "XCW, Tamworth Tower, cleared DUA, TW, maintain `A030`, report at 5 miles"
+    **XCW**: "Cleared DUA, TW, maintain `A030` XCW"

 #### CTA Arrivals
-VFR arrivals not between the 160 radial and 295 radial shall request clearance from and inbound reporting point or radial with DME.
+VFR arrivals not between the 160 radial and 295 radial shall request clearance from an inbound reporting point or radial with DME.

+!!! phraseology
-!!! phraseology **XGN** "Tamworth Tower, Cherokee XGN, NUN at 4500ft, 2 POB, in receipt of A, inbound" **TW ADC**: "XGN, Tamworth Tower, cleared NUN to TW, maintain 4500, report ready for descent" **XGN**: "Cleared NUN to TW, maintain 4500, wilco XGN"
+    **XGN** "Tamworth Tower, Cherokee XGN, NUN at 4500ft, 2 POB, in receipt of A, inbound"
+    **TW ADC**: "XGN, Tamworth Tower, cleared NUN to TW, maintain 4500, report ready for descent"
+    **XGN**: "Cleared NUN to TW, maintain 4500, wilco XGN"

 ## Runway Modes
 ### Preferred Runway Modes